Hudson-Pavia/Basic-Node-API-notes_app/README.md

 # Basic-Node-API-notes_app
+Introduction to creating applications using the MERN web stack.

+Node.js API utilizing Express.js and MongoDB that acts as the backend for a note-taking application.\
 Based on freeCodeCamp.org tutorial

-Introduction to creating applications using the MERN web stack.\
-Node.js API utilizing Express.js and MongoDB that acts as the backend for a note-taking application